-It’s time you had some of the best island experiences on earth.
+It’s time explore the world with some of the best island experiences on earth.
 Explore all of the natural beauty and intriguing culture of these island paradises with our top South Pacific escapes.

 By Rina Chandarana for Quest Magazine

 New Zealand, Hawaii, Easter Island, Tahiti, and so many of the South Pacific islands have offered inspiration and escape for centuries.
 Brimming with natural beauty, the islands are home to ancient cultures and a soulful way of life that is deeply connected to the rhythms of the world’s vastest ocean.
-There are plenty of reasons to lose yourself in these island idylls; you can experience them all on our Path of the Polynesians suggested itinerary.
+There are plenty of reasons to lose yourself in these island idylls.
+Read on to dive into our favorite South Pacific escapes.
+You can also experience them all on our Path of the Polynesians suggested itinerary.

 The biggest French Polynesian island delivers surreal sunsets with silhouettes of swaying palms and peaked islets against a pink and purple-streaked sky.
 It may be a dot in the vast Pacific, but its natural beauty and cultural contributions are boundless.
 Enjoy a delicious dinner with the sizzling sunset backdrop as traditional Tahitian dancers shake their hips in frilly skirts and elaborate headpieces.
 Their coordinated dance performances are energetic and accompanied by fast drum beats.

-The Marquesas are just about as far-flung as you can get with barely a footprint on their white sand beaches, lush jungles and clear, calm lagoons.
+This South Pacific escape is just about as far-flung as you can get.
+Indeed, The Marquesas boast barely a footprint on their white sand beaches, lush jungles and clear, calm lagoons.
 Once you arrive, you will feel like you have discovered paradise.
-Jump into a 4-wheel-drive vehicle and explore the winding coast before visiting an archaeological site in Puamau on the tip of Hiva Oa where unique Tiki statues were unearthed.
+Jump into a 4-wheel-drive vehicle and explore the winding coast.
+Then visit an archaeological site in Puamau on the tip of Hiva Oa where archaeologists unearthed unique Tiki.
 Takai is the tallest known Polynesian stone.

-There aren’t many places that feel as completely detached from the rest of the planet as Easter Island, or Rapa Nui as it is known.
-The inhabited island with a population under 6,000 is one of the most isolated in the world.
-The allure of seeing the massive stone statues, called moai, draws adventure seekers to this remote spot.
-Some of the moai stand 32 feet tall, and there are at least 900 of them scattered around the island.
-Explore the archaeological and anthropological sites and enjoy a picnic in the shadow of the looming figures.
+There aren’t many places that feel as completely detached from the rest of the planet as Easter Island.
+Also known as Rapa Nui, the island is one of the most isolated in the world.
+As such, its population rests under 6,000 inhabitants.
+The allure of seeing the massive stone statues, called moai, draws adventure seekers to this remote South Pacific escape.
+At least 900 moai sit scattered around the island.
+Some of them even stand 32 feet tall.
+While here, explore the archaeological and anthropological sites and enjoy a picnic in the shadow of the looming figures.

 There’s a serene feeling among the lofty trees near Tane Mahuta, God of the Forest, a giant kauri tree estimated to be between 1,250 and 2,500 years old.
 Cape Regina, the northernmost tip of New Zealand’s North Island, is considered a spiritual place for the Maori who believe that it’s where the spirits of the dead enter the underworld.
-Feel immersed in Maori culture in the Te Whakearewarewa Thermal Valley of Rotorua, a wonderland of gushing waters, steaming vents, boiling mud pools and spectacular geysers.
+Feel immersed in Maori culture in the Te Whakearewarewa Thermal Valley of Rotorua.
+This South Pacific escape is a wonderland of gushing waters, steaming vents, boiling mud pools and spectacular geysers.
 Follow a Treetops Lodge & Estate chef on a Maori food trail and enjoy a delicious lunch afterward.